ravahn/FFXIV_ACT_Plugin/Overrides/Readme.txt

 Overrides

-This folder contains resource name overrides in the form:
+This folder contains resource name overrides for action names and status effect names in the form:
 Old Name|New Name

 example: